nathancarter/weblurch/doc/plan.md

 Create a nice UI for introducing arrows.
 It will not be enabled by default, but can be added by any LA.
- * Provide a function that installs the arrow-creating UI.
-This can begin as a stub, and be extended with each of the following UI items.
- * Create a toolbar button for entering arrow-creation mode.
-At first, just make it stay down when pressed, and pop up when pressed again.
-It should pop up automatically if you exit all bubbles, and should be disabled when the cursor is not in any bubbles.
  * In arrow-creation mode, if the user's cursor is in group G and the user clicks on bubble H, call `G.type.connectionRequest( H )`, if such a function exists.
 The LA can handle this as they see fit, such as